MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-10-pro-in-s-mode.md

 |Credential Guard | | | | X |
 |Device Guard | | | | X |

-## Desktop Bridge
+## Keep Line of Business apps functioning with Desktop Bridge
+Worried about your LOB apps not working in S mode?
 Using Desktop Bridge will enable you to convert your Line of Business apps to a packaged app with UWP manifest.
 After testing and validating you can distribute the app through the Windows Store or existing channels.

 [Explore Desktop Bridge](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-root)